-This paper demonstrates and suggests solutions for three practical issues involving coil-wrapped DTS: (1) influence of coil diameter, (2) impact of auxiliary construction, and (3) attachment method of the cable to the construction.

-Laboratory measurements display the effect of coilwrapped cables on both signal decay and differential attenuation.
+- 10 This paper demonstrates and suggests solutions for three practical issues involving coil-wrapped DTS: (1) influence of coil diameter, (2) impact of auxiliary construction, and (3) attachment method of the cable to the construction.
+Laboratory measurements display the effect of coil-wrapped cables on both signal decay and differential attenuation.
 Differential attenuation affects temperature measurement and requires consideration during calibration of the wound cable sections.
-It was observed that especially at the start of the coil, the signal loss increased significantly for smaller coil diameters.
-Increasing the coil diameter reduces adverse effects of a bent cable, although it requires more space and averages out laterally varying temperature signals.
+It was observed that especially at the start of the coil, the signal loss increased significantly for smaller coil - 15 diameters.
+Increasing the coil diameter reduces adverse effects of a bended cable, although it requires more space and averages out laterally varying temperature signals.

-Moreover, our data and model results show that using PVC auxiliary constructions with a high plastic mass density can cause temperature measurement deviations up to $0.7 \,^{\circ}$ C. This can be even higher for other set-ups and conditions.
+Moreover, our data and model results show that using PVC auxiliary constructions with a high plastic mass density can cause temperature measurement deviations up to 0.7 °C. This can be even higher for other set-ups and conditions.
 Daily temperature deviations show a clear hysteresis pattern during clear days.
 The slow warm-up of the PVC cools the cable in the morning, and the heat-retaining PVC warms the cable in the afternoon.

-This paper contributes to a better understanding of the effect of auxiliary constructions on coil-wrapped DTS measurements, allowing improved designs for future measurement set-ups.
-The proposed solutions and ideas can mitigate the adverse effects of coil-wrapped set-ups on highresolution DTS.
+20 the morning, and the heat-retaining PVC warms the cable in the afternoon.
+This paper contributes to a better understanding of the effect of auxiliary constructions on coil-wrapped DTS measurements, allowing improved designs for future measurement setups.
+The proposed solutions and ideas can mitigate the adverse effects of coil-wrapped set-ups on high-resolution DTS.